 - There are also Northern Lights wakeup calls at Ranga incase they come out in the middle of the night 🙂

 Day 4: Iceland Golden Circle Day (Craters, Waterfalls, Snowmobiling and Geysers)

 1. KERID CRATER

-- 30 minute drive.
-This is a magical very hidden waterfall, have to walk in the woods to get to.
+30 minute drive.
+This is a magical very hidden waterfall and you have to walk through the woods to get to.
 This is an absolute MUST do and by far the best place I saw in the entire country.
 Follow my directions specifically so you can find this hidden treasure.

 - Directions: Take Road 35 from Gullfoss, turns into Route 37 AKA Laugarvatnvugr stay on that for 8 km, then will reach a large summer house area on the right side (Brekkuskogur).
 Take the first road into this area and drive straight ahead.
 Just follow this way until you reach a bigger path with two tracks.
 Keep left there to stay on Brekkuskogur when you reach the end of this road and stay left.
 When you see the #12 parking spot, turn left for a few meters then park in the little dirt alcove on the right (so small, only fits about 2 cars) and then start walking on the path on the left there and follow it down to the right.
 It’s about a 10 minute walk through the muddy woods but it’s easy.
 Just listen for the falls and you will find them!

 The Gulfoss Waterfall is one of the 3 destinations on the Iceland Golden Circle and top attractions.
 It is a massive, stunning waterfall that you can hike around.
 The cafe here also has great food (and warmth!).